kimuori/SocketChatRoomAssignment/README.md

 * EXAMPLE OF THE CMD LINE: `python chatclient 127.0.0.1 7890 iLoveHunting123`

-You can create multiple instances of `chatclient.py` as long as the client instance does not occupy the port number already reserved by another client.
+You can create multiple instances of `chatclient.py` as long as the client instance does not occupy the port number already reserved by another client!

 <u>Information of the Command Lines ('PM', 'DM', 'EX'):</u>
 * For the client to exit the chat room, type "EX" or "ex".
 This will disconnect the client from the server.